dnnsoftware/Dnn.Platform/.github/BUILD.md

 2. **Build to create a local DNN development website**.
 You'd typically not do this all the time, but only when you wish to set up a new development site or revert your development website to the current DNN repository state.
 3. **Debug build**.
 You'd use this when changing code and testing your changes on your (previously created) development site.
 Note you can also "rebuild" just a part of the platform and not the entire solution for this which will speed things up for you.

-When constributing to DNN, you'd typically go through steps 2 and 3 at least and maybe 1 if you wish to run more encompassing tests.
+When constibuting to DNN, you'd typically go through steps 2 and 3 at least and maybe 1 if you wish to run more encompassing tests.
 But before you delve into code, please familiarize yourself with [How to Contribute](CONTRIBUTING.md) first.

 ## External sources